andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 | IaC        | AWS CloudFormation | Provides IaC on AWS.                       |
 | Auditing   | AWS CloudTrail     | Provides auditing for API's.               |
 | Monitoring | AWS CloudWatch     | Monitors AWS services and provides alarms. |

+NOTE: In an IAM role's trust relationship the truested entity action is always "sts:AssumeRole".
+This just means that the specified entity can assume that role (and have the permissions associated with that role).
+Remember the purpose of the role is to allow services to assume it and have the related permissions associated with it.

+NOTE: By default an IAM user does not have any permissions.

+NOTE: By default a security group (firewall) blocks all inbound traffic and allows all outbound traffic.